Sign up to our Newsletter

 Immigration Law

-Another field that foreign language proficiency would benefit is immigration law.
-This legal specialty protects the rights of immigrants and ensures they receive accessible opportunities and sanctuary.
+Another field in which foreign language proficiency would benefit is immigration law.
+This legal specialty protects immigrants' rights and ensures they receive accessible opportunities and sanctuary.

 Sports Law